YuriiTkachuk/pages-templates/src/legaladvice/legaladvice.md

 ---
 layout: organization-website.html
-title: "Legal Help and Action > Problems at workk"
+title: "Legal Help and Action > Problems at work"
+name: Legal Help and Action
-image-path: "../../assets/images/digitalrightsdefense-logo.png"
+image-path: ../../assets/images/Legal_Advice_Banner.gif
 nav: [ Employment law, Family law, Accident and Injury, Debt and Bancrupcy, Consumer law, Other law]
 sidebar: true
-sideimage: [../../assets/images/legaladvice-sidebar.gif]

 ---

 # Do you want justice but don't know where to start?